khanhtc1202/boogeyman/README.md

 ## Contribution

-All contributions will be welcome in this project.
+All contributions will are welcomed in this project.

 ## Download